-I used Stirling Law several years past for my conveyancing in Bourne.
-I now require my papers but the law firm has closed.
+I used Arc property Solicitors a few years ago for my conveyancing in Bourne.
+I now require my papers however the law firm is no longer operating.
 What do I do?

 You should contact the Solicitors Regulatory Authority (SRA) to help locate your conveyancing files.
 They can be contacted on please contact on 0870 606 2555.
 Alternatively, you should use their online form to make an enquiry.
 You will need to provide the SRA with as much information as possible to assist their search, including the name and address in Bourne of the conveyancing firm of solicitors you previously used, the name of conveyancing solicitor with whom you had dealings, and the date on which you last had dealings with the firm.